-- Before policy implementation: To assess the expected future impacts of a policy (through examte assessment) - During policy implementation: To assess the achieved impacts to date, ongoing performance of key performance indicators, and expected future impacts of a policy - After policy implementation: To assess what impacts have occurred as a result of a policy (through ex-post assessment) - 7 Depending on individual objectives and when the guidance is applied, users can implement the steps - 8 related to ex-ante assessment, ex-post assessment or both.
-The most comprehensive approach is to - 9 apply the guidance first before implementation, regularly during policy implementation, and again after - 10 implementation.
+- Before policy implementation: To assess the expected future impacts of a policy (through exante assessment) - During policy implementation: To assess the achieved impacts to date, ongoing performance of key performance indicators, and expected future impacts of a policy - After policy implementation: To assess what impacts have occurred as a result of a policy (through ex-post assessment)

+Depending on individual objectives and when the guidance is applied, users can implement the steps related to ex-ante assessment, ex-post assessment or both.
+The most comprehensive approach is to apply the guidance first before implementation, regularly during policy implementation, and again after implementation.

+Key recommendations

-- 11 Key recommendations - 12 The guidance includes key recommendations that represent recommended steps to follow when - 13 assessing and reporting impacts.
-These recommendations are intended to assist users in producing - 14 credible impact assessments that are high quality and are based on the principles of relevance, - 15 completeness, consistency, transparency and accuracy. - 16 In keeping with ICAT guidance being non-prescriptive, the key recommendations focus on the key steps - 17 that users are recommended to follow, rather than on any specific methods, models or tools they should - 18 use.
-Key recommendations focus more on "what" users should do than "how" they should do it.
-The - 19 guidance that accompanies each key recommendation provides the "how." - 20 Key recommendations are indicated in subsequent chapters by the phrase "It is a key recommendation - 21 to...."
-All key recommendations are also compiled in a checklist at the beginning of each chapter. - 22 Key recommendations are provided as an option to users that want to assess and report impacts - 23 according to a consistent set of steps and approaches.
-Users that want to follow a more flexible approach - can choose to use the guidance without adhering to the key recommendations. - 25 The ICAT Introductory Guide provides further description of how and why key recommendations are used - 26 within the ICAT guidance documents, as well as more information about following either the "flexible - 27 approach" or the "key recommendations" approach when using the guidance.
-Refer to the Introductory - 28 Guide before deciding on which approach to follow. - 29 Relationship to other guidance and resources - 30 This guidance uses and builds on existing resources mentioned throughout the document.
-This includes - 31 the IPCC 2006 GL, Volume 4, Agriculture, Forestry and Other Land Use.4 - 32 The guidance is consistent with the Greenhouse Gas Protocol Policy and Action Standard which provides - 33 guidance on estimating the greenhouse gas impacts of policies and actions and discussion on many of - 34 the accounting concepts in this document such as baseline and policy scenarios.
-5 The guidance adapts
+The guidance includes key recommendations that represent recommended steps to follow when assessing and reporting impacts.
+These recommendations are intended to assist users in producing credible impact assessments that are high quality and are based on the principles of relevance, completeness, consistency, transparency and accuracy.

+Key recommendations are indicated in subsequent chapters by the phrase "It is a key recommendation to...."
+All key recommendations are also compiled in a checklist at the beginning of each chapter.

+Users that want to follow a more flexible approach can choose to use the guidance without adhering to the key recommendations.
+The ICAT Introductory Guide provides further description of how and why key recommendations are used within the ICAT guidance documents, as well as more information about following either the "flexible approach" or the "key recommendations" approach when using the guidance.
+Refer to the Introductory Guide before deciding on which approach to follow.

+Relationship to other guidance and resources

+This guidance uses and builds on existing resources mentioned throughout the document.
+This includes the IPCC 2006 GL, Volume 4, Agriculture, Forestry and Other Land Use.4 method for agriculture policies.5 As such, this guidance adapts the structure and some of the tables, figures and text from the Policy and Action Standard where relevant.
+Figures and tables adapted from the Policy and Action Standard are cited, but for readability not all text taken directly or adapted from the standard is cited.

+The guidance builds upon the Greenhouse Gas Protocol Policy and Action Standard (which provides guidance on estimating the greenhouse gas impacts of policies and actions and discussion on many of the accounting concepts in this document such as baseline and policy scenarios), to provide a detailed